michel-adelino/pi_video_looper/README.md

 If you need to run this image on PI 3A+ you need to add newer firmware files after the flashing.
 Download firmware files from [here](https://github.com/raspberrypi/firmware/archive/refs/heads/stable.zip) and copy all the fixup*.dat and start*.elf from the boot folder of the zip to the boot folder of your SD card (overwriting existing files)

-For a detailed tutorial visit: <https://learn.adafruit.com/raspberry-pi-video-looper/installation>
-There are also pre-compiled images available from <https://videolooper.de> (but they might not always contain the latest version of pi_video_looper)

 ## Changelog
 #### new in v1.0.21